 One of the most difficult situations to be in is trying to figure out what to say when you want to break up with someone.
-Most people who experience a break up are in pain - saying the right things can help make it easier.
+You don't want to hurt the other person, and you may even still love them.
+Most people who experience a breakup are in pain — saying the right things can help make it easier.

 What to Say When You Want to Break Up Gracefully